Course and assessment (re)design workshops

 You can register your interest for the workshops by completing our short Course and assessment (re)design 90-minute workshop form.
 We will then contact you for a brief discussion about your requirements, and set a date for the workshop.

-Please note: These workshops are only for course teams to ensure a core group of academics have been able to contribute directly to the conversations and decisions required.
+Please note: These workshops are intended for course teams only to ensure that a core group of academics can contribute directly to the conversations and decisions required.

 Learn more about each workshop